-- ☐ By the end of the of the 2020 School year, the School Safety Coordinator will have developed and published a series of school safety protocols that provide a means of standardization of school safety measures. - ☐ The safety coordinator will be fully functional to support school administration with safety and security operations, including video records, alarm systems, key inventory and all other aspects of the job's description and functions.
+- □ By the end of the of the 2020 School year, the School Safety Coordinator will have developed and published a series of school safety protocols that provide a means of standardization of school safety measures. □ The safety coordinator will be fully functional to support school - ☐ The safety coordinator will be fully functional to support school administration with safety and security operations, including video records, alarm systems, key inventory and all other aspects of the job's description and functions.